lol768/sso-client/README.markdown

     $ mvn versions:set && mvn versions:commit

-Update the version in the Play build at `modules/play/build.sbt`.
+You shouldn't need to update `modules/play/build.sbt` as it will read the version from the base POM.

 Pushing a release onto Nexus
 -------------